 To complete the MAS in Health Informatics, all students must complete a final culminating experience (BMI 593 Applied Project).

-The Faculty Advisor/chair will serve as instructor for the BMI 593 Applied Project course.
-If you choose to complete your project external of BMI, you will choose the Applied Project Coordinator as your instructor upon registration of the course.
-The external project mentor will be the Site Preceptor.
 Prior to registration, you must complete an Interest Statement which lists your mentors and contains an abstract of your proposed project.
-This statement must be signed by your Advisor and returned to the Applied Project Coordinator.
+This statement must be signed and returned to the Applied Project Coordinator.